psu13/mutable-hakyll/posts/i-apologize-to-sony.md

 wanabee player next to Canon and Nikon in big SLR cameras.
 So no one paid attention to this move either.

 But then Sony finally got their big break.
-In the mid 2000s to the 2010s the camera people finally figured out that digital cameras don't need to have a flappy mirror inside them since you can use the _sensor_ to run the viewfinder and do all the camera things and also capture photos.
+Around the start of the 2010s the camera people finally figured out that digital cameras don't need to have a flappy mirror inside them since you can use the _sensor_ to run the viewfinder and do all the camera things and also capture photos.
 Over the next ten or fifteen years Sony then iterated through literally